waggle-sensor/summer2022/ZOERNER/dailylogs.md

 - Next steps are to eliminate the smaller echoes to concentrate on the largest echo and calculate shape characteristics.-

 ---

+### Week 5

+##### Goals for this week:

+- [ ] Use scipy ndimage.label to extract the largest region of reflectivity in the radar images
+- [ ] Use OpenCV to perform image processing analysis on the labeled images and export as text files

+---

+#### Monday June 27, 2022

+- Assisted with TRACER forecasting and attended briefing (verification)
+-